DilipVarma0212/DiabetesPatients_meriSKILL/README.md

     Total Patients is 336 & Total Insulin Level is 52K.
     Average Age is 32, Average BMI is 32.30, Average Blood Pressure is 70.24.
-    Average Skinn Thickness is 28.66, Average Glucose Level is 122.
+    Average Skin Thickness is 28.66, Average Glucose Level is 122.
-    For Non-Diabetes, percentage comparison by Outcomes is 55% anf for Diabetes percentage comparison by Outcomes is 45%.
+    For Non-Diabetes, percentage comparison by Outcomes is 55% and for Diabetes percentage comparison by Outcomes is 45%.
     In Group 1 i.e. age between 18-30 is 59.23%, in Group 2 i.e. age between 31-45 is 27.98%, in Group 1 i.e. age between 46-60 is 11.9% and in Group 4 i.e. age between above 60 is
     0.89% resp.
     Pre-Glucose Category is highest of 167 followed by Normal and Diabetes Category resp.